tomas-fryza/esp-micropython/lab3-oop/README.md

       * The `range()` function has the following syntax: `range(start, stop, step)`.
 By default, the `step` parameter is equal to 1.

-2. Complete and test `on()`, `off()`, and `fade_out()` methods.
+3. Complete and test `on()`, `off()`, and `fade_out()` methods.

-<a name="challenges"></a>

-## Challenges

-1. Control the brightness of an LED using a button.
+4. Control the brightness of an LED using a button.
 Write a program that increases the brightness by 20% each time the button is pressed.
 Once it reaches 100%, the next press should reset it to 0%.

-2. Create different blinking patterns for an LED based on button presses.
-Write a program that cycles through three different blinking patterns (e.g., fast, slow, and a double blink) each time the button is pressed.

 <a name="references"></a>